Recent news:

 Already at the turn of the century the first ski jumping hill was constructed at Geisingberg (823 m), which is between the two towns Altenberg and Geising.
 Very interesting is that the first Saxonian championships took place there in 1908.
 With the development of the fascination of the people for skiing, especially in the years after 1918, many ski clubs were established into the Ski Federation of Saxony and built new jumping hills or enlarged the existing ones, just like the Geisingbergschanze.

 The natural jumping hill at the north-east slope of the hill was converted into large hill a wooden inrun tower at about 1930 and the name was changed into “Sachsenschanze”.
 In 1937 the German championships took place there, watched by 40,000 spectators the best German jumpers of that period took place.
-For the German Military Championships in 1941 a SS-constructing-team renewed the jump again.
+For the German Military Championships in 1941 a SS-construction team renewed the jump again.
 Again many visitors were coming, because Sepp Bradl (fist jumper over 100 m) and Rudi Gehring (world record holder with 118 m) were participating, too.
 The longest jump on the Sachsenschanze was made by Hans Marr with 72 m, who later fell during the war.

 to top